 Central America & Caribbean

-According the the FAO, the Central America and the Caribbean region has the highest average level of income inequality in the world (FAO-2023,18).
+According to the FAO, the Central America and the Caribbean region has the highest average level of income inequality in the world (FAO-2023,18).
 ECHO was originally founded to support small-scale farmers in the Caribbean, and expanding our impact throughout this region remains a central focus of our current strategic plan.

 Why Central America & Caribbean?